 6. NEF sends the Nnef_AIoT_Command Response message (accept or reject, [cause code]) to the AF.
 If the response was a reject the procedure stops here.

 7. Step 7 to step11 of procedure for Inventory specified in clause 6.2.2 are performed with the following clarifications:

+- In step 7, the AIOTF includes a “follow-on command indication” in the Inventory Request message.

 - In step 11, the AIOTF validates the results as specified in TS 33.369 [9], and determines whether the command should be sent to an AIoT Device, e.g., by checking the Target AIoT device information.